ljtill/bicep-scaffold/README.md

 Within the `src/` directory, you will find the following artifacts:

-- `main.bicep`: This is the main Bicep file that will load the configuration metadata, resource group and resource modules.
+- `main.bicep` This is the main Bicep file that will load the configuration metadata, resource group and resource modules.
-- `configs/`: This directory contains the configuration files for the deployments.
+- `configs/` This directory contains the configuration files for the deployments.
 This could also be split into multiple lifecycles for different environments.
-- `modules/`: This directory that contains the resource groups and resource modules.
+- `modules/` This directory that contains the resource groups and resource modules.

 ### Getting Started